Can Alcohol Cause Seizures

 Management of Alcohol Withdrawal Seizures

-In most cases, individuals going through alcohol detox and withdrawal will be prescribed benzodiazepines to help many of the symptoms, including insomnia, anxiety, and risk of seizure.
-The medication will be administered at regular intervals, and increased dosing provided if needed.
+In most cases, individuals going through alcohol detox and withdrawal will be prescribed a medication such as benzodiazepines to help many of the alcohol withdrawal symptoms, including insomnia, anxiety, and risk of seizure.
+The medication is used to prevent alcohol withdrawal seizures and will be administered at regular intervals, and increased dosing provided if needed.
 Along with the Ativan or Valium the detox nurse may provide IV fluids to replenish fluid loss and rebalance electrolytes.

 The serious complication of the DTs usually doesn’t show up until about the third day of detox.
 The DTs tends to impact older patients, those who have repeatedly gone through alcohol withdrawals, those with other medical problems, and those who also abuse depressants.
 Preventing the alcohol withdrawal seizures will depend on enhanced medical intervention, which can include propofol or dexmedetromidine.

 The second phase features more physical and psychological discomforts, including agitation, anxiety, confusion, and insomnia.
-It is during this phase that the risk of hallucinations and seizures appears.
+It is during this phase that the risk of hallucinations and DTs appears.
+Delirium Tremens also referred to as DTs are dangerous seizures as they an lead to serious health issues and death.

-The Treatment Specialist is a first line resource for help in seeking a safe, monitored detox for individuals with an AUD.
+The Treatment Specialist will connect you with a treatment center that will offer a safe, monitored detox for individuals with an AUD.
 The specialists understand the importance of having medical management of alcohol withdrawal seizures at hand in the event of alcohol withdrawal syndrome.
-Our knowledgeable team understands this and can provide free guidance to an inpatient alcohol detox and treatment program that is suited for your specific needs.
-For more information, please contact The Treatment Specialist today at (866) 644-7911.
+The use of medication and treatment to prevent seizures from alcohol is imperative to recovery.
+The knowledgeable team understands this and can provide free guidance to an inpatient alcohol detox and treatment program that is suited for your specific needs.
+For more information, please contact a Treatment Specialist today at (866) 644-7911.